 Depression can drain your energy, leaving you feeling empty and fatigued.
 This can make it difficult to muster the strength or desire to get treatment.
 Small lifestyle changes may help you manage these feelings.

-However, there are small steps you can take to help you feel more in control and improve your overall sense of well-being.
+But there are small steps you can take to help you gain more agency in your life and improve your sense of well-being.

 Read on to learn how to incorporate these strategies in a way that makes sense for you.

-Depression is common.
-It affects millions of people, including some in your life.
+Depression affects millions of people, including some in your life.
 You may not realize they face similar challenges, emotions, and obstacles.

 Every day with this disorder is different.
 It’s important to take your mental health seriously and accept that where you are right now isn’t where you’ll always be.

-Give yourself the grace to accept that while some days will be difficult, some days will also be great.
+Give yourself the grace to accept that while some days will be difficult, others will also be less difficult.
 Try to look forward to tomorrow’s fresh start.

-Depression can tinge recollections with negative emotions.
-You may find yourself focusing on the one thing that went wrong instead of the many things that went right.
+Depression can tinge recollections with difficult emotions.
+You may find yourself focusing on things that are unhelpful or perceived as difficult.

 Try to stop this overgeneralization.
 Push yourself to recognize the good.
-If it helps, write down what was happy about the event or day.
+If it helps, write down what was meaningful about the event or day.
 You can track what you achieved that day and which activities were enjoyable.

-Seeing the weight you’re giving to one thing may help you direct your thoughts away from the whole and to the individual pieces that were positive.
+Seeing the weight you’re giving to one thing may help you direct your thoughts away from the whole and to the individual pieces that were helpful.

 If you believe an event won’t be fun or worth your time, say to yourself, “You might be right, but it’ll be better than just sitting here another night.”
-You may soon see the negative isn’t always realistic.
+You may soon see that automatic thought isn’t always helpful.

 - Don’t clean the house; take the trash out.

-- Don’t do all the laundry that’s piled up; just sort the piles by color.
+- Don’t do all the laundry that’s piled up; sort the piles for later.